 The practice of cold-water swimming has a rich history, dating back to ancient Greece.
 Hippocrates, a renowned physician, documented the benefits of cold-water immersion as far back as 400 B.C.E.
 He claimed that it relieved fatigue, and this concept has been passed down through the ages.
 In the modern era, cold-water swimming has experienced a resurgence in popularity, particularly in northern Europe.

 Some of the highlights of cold-water swimming include its ability to improve sleep, enhance libido, and provide pain relief for musculoskeletal injuries.
 Many bathers report feeling more alert and attentive overall, with some even experiencing improvements in mood after just one dip.
-Experts have conducted numerous studies on the benefits of cold-water swimming… with the most comprehensive being review of 104 studies by physiologist James B. Mercer.
+Experts have conducted numerous studies on the benefits of cold-water swimming… with the most comprehensive being a review of 104 studies by physiologist James B. Mercer.
 Although some of the findings are impressive, many have been met with skepticism due to the limitations of the research.

 Small sample sizes and varying water temperatures and salinity levels have made it difficult to tease out the exact benefits of cold-water swimming.
 Despite these limitations, “the passionate community of cold-water swimmers continues to swear by its benefits.”
 Many enthusiasts, “including celebrity practitioners like Kate Winslet and Bradley Cooper.”.. have experienced first-hand the transformative power of immersing oneself in cold water.

-Whether it’s the social aspect of joining group of like-minded individuals or the spiritual experience of embracing the chill, cold-water swimming ⁘⁘⁘ a popular and intriguing practice that shows no signs of fading away.
+Whether it’s the social aspect of joining a group of like-minded individuals or the spiritual experience of embracing the chill, cold-water swimming ⁘⁘⁘ a popular and intriguing practice that shows no signs of fading away.

 Practitioners of cold-water swimming credit it with a range of benefits, including improved sleep, enhanced libido, pain relief from musculoskeletal injuries, and decreased symptoms of depression.